Interested in engineering entrepreneurship?

-Also check out our professional development certificate programs which you can earn by taking our classes.
+Also check out our graduate certificate programs which you can earn by taking our classes.

 GE 400 - Engineering Law Professor Joseph Barich